facebook

 • Carol of the Bells – such a pretty yet intense song that has been masterfully modernized.

-3 thoughts on “Album Review: “Warmer in the Winter” by Lindsey Stirling
+3 responses to “Album Review: “Warmer in the Winter” by Lindsey Stirling”

 This site uses Akismet to reduce spam.
 Learn how your comment data is processed.